Birding Sites

 and Gadwall.
 Best was a female Hooded Merganser once!

-are probably nesting in wet years.
-Caracara is fairly
+nest in wet years.
+Caracara is fairly regular, and

-regular, and Vermilion Flycatcher is usually south just down
+Vermilion Flycatcher is usually south just down the

 The Odes (dragon and damselflies) can be astounding too.